TIBCOSoftware/justapis-javascript-sdk/README.md

 #### `addRequestTransformation( transformation )`

-Returns the APGateway instance for quick chaining
+Returns the Gateway instance for quick chaining

 * `transformation`: `function`
 	* Adds the transformation at the end of the request transformation chain